 Rape survivors can find insights at Rape Survivors.
-All crime survivors can find PTSD counseling, and murder victims' loved ones can find grief counseling.
+Crime survivors can find PTSD counseling, and murder victims' loved ones can find grief counseling.

 Many kind souls will help you cope with PTSD and grief.
-Start searching with your local sheriff or police department.
+Start searching with your church or sheriff or police department.
 Ask them to connect you with a victims' services PTSD or grief counselor.

-And/or use a Google, Bing, or Yahoo search.
-Type in "victim services (and your town or county)" to find a grief counselor.
+Or search the internet for "victim services" (and your town or county) to find a grief counselor.